Francescolis/Xpandables.Net/README.md

 // WithXValidatorFilter is an extension method that allows to use the validator filter
 // to automatically validate the request according to the specified type.
-// and allows you to use custom validation impelementation using **IValidator** interface.
+// and allows you to use custom validation implementation using **IValidator** interface.

 // Controller
 // You need to the following code in the Program.cs file